 |Passiflora edulis 'Black Knight'|

 Passiflora edulis 'Black Knight' has crinkled, bright green leaves and produces intricate white blossoms followed by black egg-shaped fruit filled with tasty pulp.
 Another Patrick Worley hybrid, this selection offers compact growth for the species, which translates to a superlative container growing experience.
-Grown in 1 gal containers, about 2' tall as of October 2016.
-OUT OF STOCK.
+Grown in 1 gal containers, about 2' tall as of February 2018.

 |Passion Vine 'Black Knight' 5 gal|